 Too many fathers wind up going through an emotional, stressful custody battle in order to stay in contact with their children.
 Laws regarding parental rights and obligations are complicated, and if you make a mistake you will have to deal with the results for years.

 The Illinois custody lawyers for fathers at Wolfe & Stec, Ltd. are here to fight for your rights and for the best interests of your children.
+Whether you need to fight for custody, come up with a favorable parenting plan, establish paternity, modify a custody agreement, challenge a spouse’s move, or deal with any other father’s rights issues, we are here to help.
 We represent and advise clients in all types of father’s rights matters and have a long history of success.

 Don’t delay.
 Call us for your free initial consultation today at 630-305-0222.